 Firstly, let us know so we can deactivate your Card for you.
 Then you will need to request a new Card via the person who primarily deals with n3.

 On the back of the Trade Card or within the App you will see a full list of Suppliers of where the card is accepted at.
-Fuel is not currently available on the Trade Card, however we do have great offerings from Mobil, BP, Caltex and Z for business purchases.
+Fuel is not currently available on the Trade Card.
+There are Fuel cards available from Mobil, BP, Caltex and Z as part of a full n3 membership.
 To find out more click here.